apache/pulsar/pip/PIP-345 Optimize finding message by timestamp.md

 # Goals

+Add the `beginPublishTimestamp` and `endPublishTimestamp` to `LedgerInfo`, to speed up the finding message by timestamp.

+Before read entries from the ledger, we can use the `beginPublishTimestamp` and `endPublishTimestamp` to calculate the range of the entries, and just scan the entries in the range, so we don't need to scan all the ledgers to find the message by timestamp.

-Through this PIP, we want to optimize the finding message by timestamp, to make it more efficient and faster.
+It will make the finding message by timestamp more efficient and faster, and reduce the number of iterations to find the message.

 ## In Scope